Weeping may linger for the night but joy comes with the morning.

 You brought up my soul from Sheol and restored me to life from among those gone down to the Pit.

 Here is the cosmic story of resurrection:

-I have a counselor friend who taught me: Everyone is somewhere on this line —– Either in the midst of a crisis.
-Or just getting over a crisis.
-Or unaware that a crisis is just around the corner.
+I have a counselor friend who taught me: Everyone is somewhere in a spectrum.
+We are either in the midst of a crisis, or just getting over a crisis, or unaware that a crisis is just around the corner.

-Many people will experience a natural movement through these cycles into and out of crisis and confusion.
-But people of faith hold a bigger picture, a paradigm of meaning that allows us to stand with both confidence and humility.
+As do people of faith, except we have opportunity to perceive a bigger picture, a paradigm of meaning that allows us to stand firm with both confidence and humility.

 People of faith give credit to God: thanks when things are going well, hope when things are not going well, and praise when things open up into new possibilities.

 This doesn’t mean that God moves humans about like chess pieces.